lethedata/void-ip_passthrough-router/README.md

 - Recommended tools: tcpdump

 ## Usage
+1) Download and extract tar file in a directly such as `/opt/passthrough_router`
-1) Set variables under Required Variables in the `variables` file
+2) Set variables under Required Variables in the `variables` file
-2) Run install.sh script as root
+3) Run install.sh script as root
-3) Reboot
+4) Reboot

 ## Use Case